mgechev/angular-performance-checklist/readme.md

 Bundling is a standard practice aiming to reduce the number of requests that the browser needs to perform in order to deliver the application requested by the user.
 In essence, the bundler receives as an input a list of entry points and produces one or more bundles.
 This way, the browser can get the entire application by performing only a few requests, instead of requesting each individual resource separately.

+As your application grows bundling everything into a single large bundle would again be counter productive.
+Explore Code Splitting techniques using Webpacks

-**Note that this practice may not be required for HTTP/2 because of the [server push](https://http2.github.io/faq/#whats-the-benefit-of-server-push) feature.**
+**Additional http requests will not be a concern with HTTP/2 because of the [server push](https://http2.github.io/faq/#whats-the-benefit-of-server-push) feature.**

 **Tooling**

 Tools which allows us to bundle our applications efficiently are:

 - [Webpack](https://webpack.github.io/) - provides efficient bundling by performing [tree-shaking](#tree-shaking).
+- [Webpack Code Splitting](https://webpack.github.io/docs/code-splitting.html) - Techniques to split your code.
 - [Rollup](https://github.com/rollup/rollup) - provides bundling by performing efficient tree-shaking, taking advantage of the static nature of the ES2015 modules.
 - [Google Closure Compiler](https://github.com/google/closure-compiler) - performs plenty of optimizations and provides bundling support.
-Originally written in Java, since recently it has also a [JavaScript version](https://www.npmjs.com/package/google-closure-compiler-js) which can be [found here](https://www.npmjs.com/package/google-closure-compiler-js).
+Originally written in Java, since recently it also has a [JavaScript version](https://www.npmjs.com/package/google-closure-compiler-js) which can be [found here](https://www.npmjs.com/package/google-closure-compiler-js).
 - [SystemJS Builder](https://github.com/systemjs/builder) - provides a single-file build for SystemJS of mixed-dependency module trees.
 - [Browserify](http://browserify.org/).